 Morning, drive to Deogarh, Arrive Deogarh & check-in hotel.
 The Deogarh Castle is located on a hillock and is encircled by the town.
 It was built in 1670 by Rawat Dwarkadasji of the Chundawat clan of the Sisodia Dynasty.
 Constructed by the famed Sompura architects, well - known for their additions and alterations according to the needs of the residents.
 There are five floors and over 200 rooms have murals done by local painters after whom Deogarh school of painting has acquired fame the world over.
 The family has a large collection of Deogarh miniatures.
 Overnight at hotel.

 DAY 08 : DEOGARH - NARLAI (BY ROAD) 70 KMS 1HOURS 30 MIN DRIVE

 Morning, drive to Narlai.
-Arrive Narlai & check in hotel.
-Afternoon visit the Narlai.
+Arrive at Narlai & check-in hotel.
+The afternoon visits the Narlai.
 A legend says it that it was here that the sage Narad Muni meditated long before it was inhabited and later it became a hunting preserve for the Sisodias.
 Overnight at hotel.

 DAY 09 : NARLAI - LUNI (BY ROAD) 165 KMS 4 HOURS DRIVE

 Morning, drive to Luni.
-Arrive Luni & check in hotel.
-Afternoon visit the Luni River that has provided a lifeline to dwellers in the desert even though it has been a seasonal phenomenon and its floods in the past have wrought havoc.
+Arrive at Luni & check-in hotel.
+Afternoon visits the Luni River that has provided a lifeline to dwellers in the desert even though it has been a seasonal phenomenon and its floods in the past have wrought havoc.
 Overnight at hotel.

 DAY 10 : LUNI - JAISALMER (BY ROAD) 314 KMS 7 HOURS DRIVE